lukaspj/VIA-Kubernetes-Introduction/content/guide/deployment/index.md

 ---

-[Creating a pod](../pod) is cool, but it's not that different from just running the Docker container pod by hand.
+[Creating a pod](../pod) is cool, but it's not that different from just running the Docker container by hand.
 Let's try doing something slightly more sophisticated.

 We'll create a Deployment[^1] which is a "controller" that manages